Vinoba Bhave: Religious and social work

-Brahma Vidya Mandir
+Brahma Vidya Mandir (BVM)

-The Brahma Vidya Mandir is one of the ashrams that Bhave created.
-It is a small community for women that was created for them to become self-sufficient and non-violent in a community.
-This group farms to get their food, but uses Gandhi's beliefs about food production, which include sustainability and social justice, as a guide.
-This community, like Gandhi and Bhave, has been influenced greatly by the Bhagavad-Gita and that is also used to determine their practices.
-The community perform prayers as a group every day, reciting from the Isha Upanishad at dawn, the Vishnu Sahasranama at mid-morning, and the Bhagavad-Gita in the evening.
+The Brahma Vidya Mandir was founded in 1959 in Paunar, Maharashtra and is one of the ashrams established by Bhave.
+It was created for women to become self-sufficient and practice non-violence within the community.
+They used Gandhi's beliefs, which was heavily influenced by the Bhagavad-Gita, to aid in agricultural practices that were non-violent and produce sustainable food.
+The community performed prayers as a group every day, reciting from the Isha Upanishad at dawn, the Vishnu Sahasranama at mid-morning, and the Bhagavad-Gita in the evening.
 As of today, there are around 25 women who are members of the community and several men have also been allowed to join the community.